CHICAGO TRAIN ACCIDENT LAWYER

 Train tracks sustain gradual wear and tear due to decades of use.
 This wear and tear can lead to serious accidents if gone unchecked.
 Broken and buckled tracks specifically can cause train derailments.

-Approximately 50% of the 129,500 have automatic warning signals according to the Federal Railroad Administration.
-Even worse, most of the 80,500 private highway-grade crossings don’t have automatic warning signals.
-Drivers, cyclists, and pedestrians may not know a train is coming until it’s too late due to the incredible lack of warning signals along U.S. railroads.
+Approximately 50% of the 129,500 crossings have automatic warning signals, according to the Federal Railroad Administration.
+And, most of the 80,500 private highway-grade crossings don’t have automatic warning signals.
+If inadequate signage exists or if the railroad crossing has a poor design, the railroad company may be held liable for injuries.

 Defective Warning Signals